archiveium/archiveium/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```

+Starting the development server will take care of running migrations as well as seeding the database.

 ## Building